AlexUrea/Order_Management/README.md

 - a product is going to be delivered from the first location until it's stock is depleted.
 Then, the next location is going to be used for delivery until it is also depleted, and so on.

+Possible improvements/optimizations:
+- Prevent race conditions/concurrent modifications;
+- Improve logs to display a Correlation-id generated from the start of a request using a filter, this way the logs are much more helpful, as they can be followed through all the steps of a request in the absence of another id;
+- Separate layer for the DTO - completely decouple controller and service through an object mapper service that converts objects to DTOs and the other way around.